aravindhramu/Bibscraper/README.md

 ==========

-Bibscraper helps to conveniently compare price of a book by giving its isbn across multiple e-bookstores.
+Bibscraper helps the user to conveniently compare price of a book by giving its isbn across multiple e-bookstores.
-Currently, in the first cut only flipkart,infibeam and homeshop18 have been added.
+Currently, fetches only from 3 bookstores.

 This project is based on scrapy module in python.

-To use it navigate inside scrapBib folder and type:

-scrapy crawl crawler_name -a isbn=isbn_number

-crawler names are defined inside scrapBib/spiders/ in their respective .py files.

-Results are pipelined in  json format to results.out.
-This file will be created in the same folder you execute the command.

-UI will be added soon.
+Can be operated both through web and command line.

 Any comments/suggestions are welcome.
 Mail me at aravindhramu@gmail.com